metastatic cancer of unknown primary

 - obtain serum alpha-fetoprotein & serum beta-chorionic gonadotropin

-- testicular exam & testicular ultrasound
+- testicular exam & scrotal ultrasound[4]

 - treat with platinum-based chemotherapy for germ cell tumors